 Heritance Kandalama, the pioneer of sustainable hospitality turns 25 years

 True progress can only be achieved when development is inclusive, responds to pressing needs and is sustainable environmentally, socially and economically.
 A green building was unheard of 25 years ago, let alone a five-star deluxe hotel property with 152 rooms with all facilities, that would protect and enrich its surrounding ecosystem in its pristine condition, provide sustainable income to the local communities and offer high-quality service to a plethora of visitors from across the globe.
 It always seems impossible till it is done.
 From the pearl of the Indian ocean, nestled among the lush greens in the Cultural triangle of Sri Lanka, the world got an example of sustainable development in the form of Heritance Kandalama.
-This iconic hotel marked its 25 years on the 24th of June 2019.
+Today, Heritance Kandalama celebrates 25 years.

 Intelligent design, Sustainable in its operation